-If you’re a foreigner looking to start a company in Hong Kong or join a startup here, you might be exploring different types of visas that will help in your mission.
+If you’re a foreigner looking to register a company in Hong Kong or join a startup here, you might be exploring different types of visas that will help in your mission.
 One of these visas would be an Investment Visa.
 It’s granted for 1 year with a possibility for renewal and allows you to move to Hong Kong with your spouse and dependent children younger than 18.
 Let’s find out more about the processes and fees.

 What is the Investment Visa in Hong Kong?